 This helpful website provides updates on the upcoming event season, fundraising ideas, ways to connect with others in the RFL community, and more.
 However you choose to participate, ask your friends and family to join you!
 More people means more power to raise awareness and fight cancer.

-If you’re an Augusta Oncology cancer survivor, we want you on our team!
+If you’re an AO Multi-Specialty Clinic cancer survivor, we want you on our team!
 You can even create your own fundraising team to start raising lifesaving funds for cancer research.
 The American Cancer Society makes it easy to get involved and make a difference.